DFE-Digital/apply-for-teacher-training/app/views/content/accessibility.md

 ## What we’re doing to improve accessibility

-We’ll continue to test the accessibility of this service as it develops.
+We will continue to test the accessibility of this service as it develops.

 ## Preparation of this accessibility statement